WallGauge-GaugeApps/RiverDataGetter/README.md

 ## Data Source

-This class uses the fowling three REST Web Service endpoints to retrieve river gauge data:
+This class uses the fowlling three REST Web Service endpoints to retrieve river gauge data:

 * `water.weather.gov/ahps2/hydrograph_to_xml.php`
   * This endpoint is accessed by calling the riverDataGetter.getForecast(`siteID` = 'GRFI2')